JanneSaari/fullstackopen-exercises/part0/newNoteDiagram.md

     server-->>browser: main.js
     deactivate server
     activate browser
-    Note left of browser: Browser starts executing the JS code that tries to get JSON from the server
+    Note right of browser: Browser starts executing the JS code that tries to get JSON from the server

     browser->>server: GET /exampleapp/data.json
     deactivate browser
     activate server
-    Note right of server: server might create the JSON at this point and send it to the browser server-->>browser: data.json
+    Note left of server: Server might get the data from database at this point and sends it to the browser in json format server-->>browser: data.json
     deactivate server

     activate browser
-    Note left of browser: Browser continues executing the JS code that reads entries from data.json, and adds them to the page as a list deactivate browser
+    Note right of browser: Browser continues executing the JS code that reads entries from data.json, and adds them to the page as a list deactivate browser

 ```